The Protecting Americans from Tax Hikes (PATH) Act was created in order to protect taxpayers…

 If you file taxes after February 15, the PATH Act tax law does not affect the timing of your tax refund.
 Those refunds will be issued after your return completes processing, provided you owe no other liability.

-Based on the 2017-23 tax Filing Seasons the PATH Act message was lifted at 11:59:59 pm Feb.
-15th and by 6:00 am Feb.
-16, all taxpayers affected by the PATH Act message returned to the normal refund status processing based on their situation.
+Looking at past tax seasons from 2017 to 2023, the PATH Act hold was lifted at 11:59:59 PM on February 15, and by 6:00 AM on February 16, taxpayers affected by the PATH message saw their refund status return to normal processing based on their individual situation.

 Don’t worry we have been documenting everything since the day they started rolling out the PATH Act Message way back in 2017.